-Marriott transfers at a 3:1 ratio with a 5,000-mile bonus for every 60,000 Marriott points transferred.
-Transfers take 2 business days to execute.
+Marriott transfers at a 3:1 ratio and transfers take 2 business days to execute.

 Once you’ve accumulated an appreciable balance of AAdvantage miles, you can also get some inspiration on the best ways to redeem American Airlines AAdvantage miles for maximum value.

 The executive summary of the loyalty program is as follows: